How I make money as a web developer

 Why bill for projects, not hours?

-In a nutshell, clients have a tendancy to question every minute of your work when you charge by the hour.
+In a nutshell, clients have a tendency to question every minute of your work when you charge by the hour.
 They want to know what you are doing and why it is taking so long.
 Even something as simple as an image change can take longer than you think!

 The client may see it as a five minute job but it can take 20 minutes to get it perfect.
 Resolution, size, format, all these things need to be taken into account.
-Then conversion to webp easily handled with an Astro site though!
+Then conversion to WEbP easily handled with an Astro site though!

 We all know by now the analogy of how a plumber charges for work right?
 They charge a callout fee and a flat rate no matter how long it takes.
 This is because they know what they are doing and exactly what buttons to press to make sure your boiler keeps doing its thing.